The Revelation of the Seven Trumpets: the Greatest Prophecy Ever Told, Few Can Hear.

 And when the time for the fifth round of prophetic events comes, we see the fist woe is announced: the fifth seal is open, the fifth trumpet with the fifth thunder sounds, the first woe is announced, and then the fifth bowls with plagues is being poured out on the earth.
 The sixth and the seventh rounds follow swiftly.

 Here is the place to say that in general YHVH’s prophecy is not given as one-time continuous revelation, but different pieces of the main theme of the prophecy were given to His prophets.
 And our obligation is to put the pieces together in order to see His entire revelation as it was intended from the beginning.
 And the beginning of the prophecy began in Genesis 3:15.
-Therefore, the prophecy is more like a puzzle: the pieces of the puzzle are to be put together in order to restore the entire picture.
+Therefore, the prophecy is more like a puzzle: the pieces of the puzzle are to be put together in order to restore the entire picture and harmony.

 Two perspectives of reading the Revelation: from Heavens and from Earth